Lovelli mentors copywriters and ad agency practitioners. She has been studying startup entrepreneurship and social psychology on the side.

 Specific, Measurable, Action-oriented, Realistic, and Time-bound goals are what you want.
 Instead of thinking of a super simple goal like “I want to lose weight,” you might want to have something like “I want to lose 10 pounds a week by going to the gym three times a week and working out for at least 25 minutes a day at home.”

 Sure, simple is good.
 But remember to think about how your awesome blog would help you achieve your goal.

 This article is divided into five sections detailing some of the basic concepts and features you need to make a site builder selection.
-You can go through them one by one or just click on the sections most relevant to you:

 The Difference Between a Website Builder and a Website Hosting